-17 Competence of arbitral tribunal to rule on its jurisdiction
+17. Competence of Arbitral Tribunal to Rule on its Jurisdiction

-The Act recognises the 'kompetenzkompetenz' principle which means that the arbitral tribunal is empowered to rule on its own jurisdiction, including deciding on questions relating to the existence and validity of the arbitration agreement.
-Given that an arbitration agreement is treated as an agreement independent of and separable from the underlying contract, a decision by the arbitral tribunal that the contract is null and void will not of itself result in the arbitration clause being treated as null and void or invalid.
+The Act recognises the 'kompetenz-kompetenz' principle which means that the arbitral tribunal is empowered to rule on its own jurisdiction, including deciding on questions relating to the existence and validity of the arbitration agreement.
+Given that an arbitration agreement is treated as an agreement independent of and separable from the underlying contract, a decision by the arbitral tribunal that the contract is null and void, will not by itself result in the arbitration clause being treated as null and void or invalid.

 Time is of the essence and any objection as to the arbitral tribunal's jurisdiction must be raised not later than the submission of the statement of defence.
 A party is not precluded from raising such a plea merely because he has appointed, or participated in the appointment of, an arbitrator.
-A plea that the arbitral tribunal is exceeding the scope of its authority shall he raised as soon as the matter alleged to be beyond the scope of its authority is raised during the arbitral proceedings.
+A plea that the arbitral tribunal is exceeding the scope of its authority shall be raised as soon as the matter alleged to be beyond the scope of its authority is raised during the arbitral proceedings.